uken/SoftwareEngineerChallenge/README.md

 ## Question 2

-What is the maximum number of players to ever be in a bingo hall at the same time.
+What is the maximum number of players to ever be in a bingo hall at the same time?

 The interactions between the players and the bingo hall are captured in a text log file.
 Each line of the file contains one of 2 types of event names(JOIN or LEAVE) followed by a timestamp which represent seconds since Unix epoch time.
 If a JOIN and a LEAVE events have the same timestamp it is considered that the JOIN event happened first.